 • 96 points from the Access to Higher Education Diploma

 Apprenticeship vacancies are advertised and handled by employers.

-Potential apprentices looking for more information about the BSc Applied Software Engineering Apprenticeship Degree and employers interested to enrol their apprentices or employees into this programme, please contact Tara Williams, our Degree Apprenticeships Lead:
+Potential apprentices looking for more information about the BSc Applied Software Engineering Apprenticeship Degree and employers interested to enrol their apprentices or employees into this programme, please contact Cath Tryfona, our Degree Apprenticeships Lead: